bicpi/deployer/README.md

 ## 3) Deploy

 The usual way of deployment is to cd into the project directory you want to deploy.

+    $ cd /path/to/local/project/directory

-After setting up the `.deployer.yml` (on first deployment only) you just need to execute `deployer`.
-By default, Deployer assumes that you want to sync the current directory to the `dev` target.
-You may change these defaults (e.g for a productive deployment) during the interactive deployment process.
-A dry run then checks and displays what needs to be synced with the remote directory.
-All configured post deploy hooks (optional) are displayed, too.
+After setting up the `.deployer.yml` in this directory (before first deployment only) you just need to execute the `deployer` command to start the above described deployment process:

-Deployer the asks for a final confirmation to do the actual deployment.
+    $ deployer